porridgewithraisins/e2ee.js/README.md

 -   No external dependencies
 -   Web-native WebCrypto API
 -   Supports multi-cast communication
--   Supports streaming binary data (files, media, arbitrary `fetch()` responses, etc,.) using the Web-native Streams API
+-   Supports streaming binary data (files, media, arbitrary `fetch()` requests and responses, etc,) using the Web-native Streams API
 -   Injectable implementations of WebCrypto and Streams for easy polyfilling
 -   First-class support for persistence and marshalling of all sorts
 -   100% test coverage
 -   Configurable security parameters with sane defaults
--   Mitigates supply chain attacks with NPM/Github Actions provenance (See the bottom of the [npm listing](https://www.npmjs.com/package/e2ee.js) for the transparency log entry and other details)
+-   Mitigates supply chain attacks with npm/Github Actions provenance (See the bottom of the [npm listing](https://www.npmjs.com/package/e2ee.js) for the transparency log entry and other details)

 ## Install